 - Get rough mats for your dog to scratch on.
 This way, its nails will get trimmed and filed without it realizing.
 Get mats designed to wear down long nails of pets.

 - Get sandpaper and place it on the ground, then let your dog scratch on it.
 Be careful and supervise your dog.

 - Try clipping its nails during sleeping time.
 Be cautious while doing this, as dogs’ feet are sensitive even when sleeping.
-For a more effective way to cut your dog’s nails while sleeping, use a clipper that makes no sound.
+Use a clipper that makes no sound for a more effective way to cut your dog’s nails while sleeping.

 - Replace nail clippers with Dremel tools to trim down the nail.

 Reward your dog with a treat

 Your dog managed to stay still and let you cut his nails.
 Show your appreciation by rewarding your pup a treat.
 This will make him happy and motivate him to cooperate the next time his nails need clipping again.

 It’s easy to notice when your dog’s nails are long and need to be clipped.
-There is no need to spend a lot of money paying a groomer or your vet to clip your dog’s nails.
-Sedate your pup and use a good pair of nail clippers to do the job yourself.
+There is no need to spend a lot of money paying a groomer or vet to clip your dog’s nails.
+Sedate your pup and use a pair of high-quality nail clippers to do the job yourself.